SirPoppyThFatCat/UniCode_Java_Edition/README.md

-This is the code I have made at uni.
+This is the java code I have made at uni.
 It is probably not that good.